 Big companies often extend their brand to develop new products in industries that they don't have any market share in.
 These initiatives are called brand extensions, and they allow companies to leverage their brand awareness and equity to create more revenue streams.

 Historically, the most successful brand extensions are the ones that closely tie to the company's flagship product or core brand, like Gerber's baby clothes and Dole's frozen fruit bars.
-So by entering tangential markets that can preserve their brand's unique associations and perceived quality, companies can develop new products that consumers intuitively understand the benefits of, even though they've never seen them on a shelf.
+So by entering tangential markets that can preserve your brand's unique associations and perceived quality, you can develop new products that consumers intuitively understand the benefits of, even though they've never seen them on a shelf.

-On the flip side, a company can also exploit their brand, and, in turn, damage it.
-If they develop a product in a market that isn't closely tied to their flagship product or core brand, like Zippo’s perfume for women, companies can attach undesirable associations to their brand, weaken its existing associations, and hurt its established products' perceived quality.
+On the flip side, a company can also exploit its brand, and, in turn, damage it.
+If they develop a product in a market that isn't closely tied to their flagship product or core brand, audiences might attach undesirable associations to a brand, weaken its existing associations, and hurt its established products' perceived quality.